carbon-language/carbon-lang/mlir/docs/PassManagement.md

 following restrictions; any noncompliance will lead to problematic behavior in multithreaded and other advanced scenarios:

-*   Modify any state referenced or relied upon outside the current being operated on.
+*   Must not modify any state referenced or relied upon outside the current being operated on.
 This includes adding or removing operations from the parent block, changing the attributes(depending on the contract of the current operation)/operands/results/successors of the current operation.
-*   Modify the state of another operation not nested within the current operation being operated on.
+*   Must not modify the state of another operation not nested within the current operation being operated on.
     *   Other threads may be operating on these operations simultaneously.
-*   Inspect the state of sibling operations.
+*   Must not inspect the state of sibling operations.
     *   Other threads may be modifying these operations in parallel.
     *   Inspecting the state of ancestor/parent operations is permitted.
-*   Maintain mutable pass state across invocations of `runOnOperation`.
+*   Must not maintain mutable pass state across invocations of `runOnOperation`.
     A pass may be run on many different operations with no guarantee of execution order.
     *   When multithreading, a specific pass instance may not even execute on all operations within the IR.
 As such, a pass should not rely on running on all operations.
-*   Maintain any global mutable state, e.g. static variables within the source file.
+*   Must not maintain any global mutable state, e.g. static variables within the source file.
 All mutable state should be maintained by an instance of the pass.
 *   Must be copy-constructible
     *   Multiple instances of the pass may be created by the pass manager to process operations in parallel.